Alex

 DCDIB usage 2

-The second argument is completely optional, it allows you to change the CD burner’s device devname to a custom one.
-DCDIB already provides a default CD burner device devname to use which should work on most if not all Linux distributions (/dev/sr0).
-However if you find this to not work on your setup you can provide your own in the optional second argument to DCDIB.
-You will know if you need to specify this argument because something like below will be displayed:
+Note: DCDIB provides a default CD burner config which should work on most if not all Linux distributions (/dev/sr0).
+If you find this to not work on your setup or if you have multiple drives, you can change it.
+You will know if you need to specify this argument because something like below will be displayed (if you a single burner that isn’t at /dev/sr0):

 DCDIB devname